-Professor Jim Lagopoulos is the director of the Sunshine Coast Mind and Neuroscience - Thompson Institute.
-He has been involved with neuroimaging for over 20 years in both the public and private sectors, and over this time he has attained significant expertise in magnetic resonance imaging (MRI) and has established and run programs across three research centres.
+Professor Jim Lagopoulos is the director of USC's Thompson Institute.
+He has been involved with neuroimaging for more than 20 years in both the public and private sectors, and over this time he has attained significant expertise in magnetic resonance imaging (MRI) and has established and run programs across three research centres.
 Jim's research is focused on the translation of discoveries made using animal models into real-world treatment options for humans.
-In the past five years he has established an independent neuroimaging research program with a focus on traumatic brain injury and post traumatic stress disorder (PTSD).
+In the past six years he has established an independent neuroimaging research program with a focus on traumatic brain injury and post traumatic stress disorder (PTSD).

 Over his career, Jim has significantly contributed to collaborative competitive grant funding totaling more than $30M.
 He has an international profile and is often invited to run neuroimaging workshops both nationally and internationally.
 He regularly accepts international speaking invitations in the area of spectroscopic, structural and functional neuroimaging and has forged collaborations with esteemed international neuroimaging laboratories including Harvard and Yale.